apoz/flash-cards/Terraform.md

 }
 ```

-We can prevent also the deletion of a resource:
+We can prevent also the deletion of a resource (this can be useful to specify resources that should NOT be deleted accidentally):
 ```
 lifecycle {
     prevent_destroy = true